 - United States.
-In June 2022, the U.S. President authorized the U.S. Secretary of Commerce to provide a 24-month antidumping and countervailing duty tariff exemption for imported solar panels from certain Southeast Asian countries.
+In June 2022, the U.S. President authorized the U.S. Secretary of Commerce to provide a 24month antidumping and countervailing duty tariff exemption for imported solar panels from certain Southeast Asian countries.
 For more information about this development, see Item 1A.
-"Risk Factors The reduction, elimination, or expiration of government subsidies, economic incentives, tax incentives, renewable energy targets, and other support for on-grid solar electricity applications, or the impact of other public policies, such as tariffs or other trade remedies imposed on solar cells and modules, could negatively impact demand and/or price levels for our solar modules and limit our growth or lead to a reduction in our net sales or increase our costs, thereby adversely impacting our operating results."
-Separately, the U.S. President also authorized the use of the Defense Production Act to expand domestic production of clean energy technologies.
-At this time, it is uncertain what impact, if any, these developments will have on future investments in solar module manufacturing in the United States. - United States.
-In June 2022, the U.S. Supreme Court issued a ruling in West Virginia, et al. v.
-Environmental Protection Agency, et al., which limited the Environmental Protection Agency's ("EPA") ability to regulate greenhouse gas ("GHG") emissions under the Clean Air Act using a "generation shifting" approach from coal-fired power plants to renewable energy sources over time.
-At this time, it is unclear what effect this ruling will have on future EPA regulation of GHG emissions, the U.S. President's climate change initiatives, internationally agreed-upon climate goals, the extent and timing of future coal plant retirements in the United States, and/or future investments in renewable energy. - India.
+"Risk Factors - The modification, reduction, elimination, or expiration of government subsidies, economic incentives, tax incentives, renewable energy targets, and other support for on-grid solar electricity applications, or the impact of other public policies, such as tariffs or other trade remedies imposed on solar cells and modules or related raw materials, could negatively impact demand and/or price levels for our solar modules and limit our growth or lead to a reduction in our net sales or increase our costs, thereby adversely impacting our operating results." - United States.
+In October 2023, a coalition of U.S. aluminum extruders and a labor union filed AD/CVD petitions with the USDOC related to aluminum extrusions from 15 countries.
+The USDOC has initiated investigations based on the petitions.
+First Solar imports certain items that appear to be within the scope of the investigations.
+Our operating results could be adversely impacted if the USDOC imposes duties on such imports. - India.
 The ALMM was introduced in 2021 as a non-tariff barrier to incentivize domestic manufacturing of PV modules by approving the list of models and manufacturers who can participate in certain solar development projects.
 The ALMM is approved by the MNRE, and any modifications to the ALMM and its application may affect future investments in solar module manufacturing in India.
 For more information about the ALMM, see Item 1A.
-"Risk Factors The reduction, elimination, or expiration of government subsidies, economic incentives, tax incentives, renewable energy targets, and other support for on-grid solar electricity applications, or the impact of other public policies, such as tariffs or other trade remedies imposed on solar cells and modules, could negatively impact demand and/or price levels for our solar modules and limit our growth or lead to a reduction in our net sales or increase our costs, thereby adversely impacting our operating results."
+"Risk Factors The modification, reduction, elimination, or expiration of government subsidies, economic incentives, tax incentives, renewable energy targets, and other support for on-grid solar electricity applications, or the impact of other public policies, such as tariffs or other trade remedies imposed on solar cells and modules or related raw materials, could negatively impact demand and/or price levels for our solar modules and limit our growth or lead to a reduction in our net sales or increase our costs, thereby adversely impacting our operating results."

 Our ability to provide solar modules on economically attractive terms is also affected by the availability and cost of logistics services associated with the procurement of raw materials or equipment used in our manufacturing process and the shipping, handling, storage, and distribution of our modules.
-For example, although the cost of ocean freight throughout many parts of the world has recently decreased, such costs remain at elevated levels relative to pre-COVID-19 pandemic rates.
-Such factors may disrupt our supply chain and adversely impact our manufacturing operations as several of our key raw materials and components are either single-sourced or sourced from a limited number of international suppliers.
-We may also incur additional logistics costs, such as demurrage and detention, to the extent we are unable to retrieve or return our shipping containers in a timely manner.
-To mitigate such costs and better meet our customer commitments, we may adjust our shipping plans to include additional lead times for module deliveries and/or utilize our network of U.S. distribution centers.
-We are also employing module contract structures that provide additional consideration to us if the cost of logistics services, excluding demurrage and detention, exceeds a defined threshold.
+To mitigate certain logistics costs, we employ module contract structures that provide additional consideration to us if the cost of logistics services, excluding demurrage and detention, exceeds a defined threshold.
+We may also adjust our shipping plans to include additional lead times for module deliveries and/or utilize our network of U.S. distribution centers.
 Additionally, our manufacturing capacity expansions in the U.S. and India are expected to bring manufacturing activities closer to customer demand, further mitigating our exposure to the cost of ocean freight.
-While it is currently unclear how long these issues will persist, they may be further exacerbated by the disruption of major shipping routes or other economic disruptions.